MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

 ## Prerequisites

-- Deploy an Azure Machine Learning online endpoint.
+- An Azure Machine Learning online endpoint.
-- You must have at least [Reader access](/azure/role-based-access-control/role-assignments-portal) on the endpoint.
+- At least [Reader access](/azure/role-based-access-control/role-assignments-portal) on the endpoint.

 ## Metrics

-You can view metrics pages for online endpoints or deployments in the Azure portal.
-An easy way to access these metrics pages is through links available in the Azure Machine Learning studio user interface—specifically in the **Details** tab of an endpoint's page.
-Following these links will take you to the exact metrics page in the Azure portal for the endpoint or deployment.
-Alternatively, you can also go into the Azure portal to search for the metrics page for the endpoint or deployment.
+In the Azure portal, you can view metrics pages for online endpoints or deployments.
+An easy way to access these metrics pages is through links that are available in the Azure Machine Learning studio user interface.
+You can find these links in the **Details** tab of an endpoint's page.
+These links lead to the metrics page in the Azure portal for the endpoint or deployment.
+Alternatively, you can also go to the Azure portal and search for the metrics page for the endpoint or deployment.

-To access the metrics pages through links available in the studio:
+To access the metrics pages through links that are available in the studio, take the following steps:

 1. In [Azure Machine Learning studio](https://ml.azure.com), go to your workspace.